-RESEARCH PAPER: Students will write a research paper of approximately 7500 words (25 pages) not including notes, front matter, or bibliography.
-The paper will conform to
+RESEARCH PAPER: Students will write a research paper of approximately 6000 words (\sim 20 pages) not including notes, front matter, or bibliography.

-Turabian style formatting and documentation.
 The paper is worth 250 points and 40% of the course grade

 FORMAL PRESENTATION: Students will present their research and findings through creation of a formal presentation.
 The presentation is worth 100 points and 20% of the course grade.